omnivector-solutions/license-manager/docs-source/development.rst

    3        started  10.20.96.123  juju-b71748-3  focal       Running
    4        started  10.20.96.62   juju-b71748-4  focal       Running

-Following the deployment, run the action to enlist the `slurmd` node.
+Following the deployment, run the action to enlist the `slurmd` node and set it's state to idle.

 .. code-block:: bash

-   juju run-actionslurmd/0 node-configured
+   juju run-action slurmd/0 node-configured

 Lastly, validate that the node has successfully enlisted and the cluster is operational.